nianod/nianod/README.md

 - 🌱 Currently diving deep into AI-driven development🤖

-- 💞️ Open to collaborating on web projects, open-source contributions, and AI agent innovations

 - ⚡ Fun fact: I type so fast, my thoughts can barely keep up! ⚡

 - 🛠️ Advocate of clean code, problem-solving, and continuous learning